Leb0/Leb-s-art-dumpster/README.md

 Explore a collection of my digital art.
 There might some random art pieces here and there.

-### Featured Artwork

-images/Kitza art 7.png

 ## Projects

 In addition to my artwork, I also work on various creative projects.
 Check out some of my notable projects below:

 ### The Midnight Manhattan Killer Series

-Series of detective novel books that are about misteries and illustrations.
+Series of detective novel books that are about misteries and illustrations, currently working on it!

-### Voyages
+### Voyagers (temporal name)

 Project not in progress for now.
 Add images, code snippets, or links to project pages.